radeklat/python-before-push/README.md

 1. Add `test.sh` to your repository root.

-1. Define what you want to check

-   * If you have only one project, modify `test.sh` to your specific needs in section marked as *PROJECT DEFAULTS*.

-   * If you want to have general default and change some values per project, generate an RC file with `./test.sh --generate-rc-file` and change values there.
+1. Define what you want to check.
+Generate an RC file with `./test.sh --generate-rc-file` and change values in the resulting `.testrc` file.
 By default all checks are performed.

 1. Run `test.sh` to check for errors: \
    `./test.sh`